 Impacts to Livingston Manor from flooding have been widespread and severe.
 Extensive damage to local infrastructure and private homes has occurred as a result of flooding.
-Six devastating floods have occurred in the area in the last 15 years (Jan 1996, December 2000, September 2004, April 2005, June 2006, and September 2012).
-Reported damages from the last three consecutive floods that were at, or above, the 100-year return-period are below:
+Six devastating floods have occurred in the area in the last 20 years (Jan 1996, December 2000, September 2004, April 2005, June 2006, and September 2012).
+Reported damages from these three major consecutive floods were: